Readme_Security Extension Sample

 - Copy Microsoft.Samples.ReportingServices.CustomSecurity.dll and Microsoft.Samples.ReportingServices.CustomSecurity.pdb to the <install>\ReportServer\bin directory.

 - Copy Microsoft.Samples.ReportingServices.CustomSecurity.dll and Microsoft.Samples.ReportingServices.CustomSecurity.pdb to the <install>\ReportManager\bin directory.
-If a PDB file is Not present, it was Not created by the Build step provided

 - Copy the Logon.aspx page to the <install>\ReportServer directory.